Outcomes4Me Secures $21M in Funding Learn more >>

 Your radiation oncologist will carefully plan your treatment to target the precise area needed while protecting surrounding healthy tissue as much as possible.
 Radiation therapy typically begins a few weeks after surgery to give your body time to heal.

-Exploring Targeted Therapy
+How Targeted Therapy Works

 Targeted therapy is a more modern and precise way to treat cancer.
 Unlike chemotherapy, which affects all fast-growing cells, these drugs are designed to attack specific features on cancer cells.
 For this treatment to be an option, your cancer cells must have certain characteristics.
 For example, if your cancer is HER2-positive, it means the cells have too much of a protein called HER2 that helps them grow.